 We’ve shared both a positive and negative review below to provide a more holistic view of the company.

 Positive CarShield reviews tend to highlight the provider’s customer service and claims processing.

 Excellent service.
 Paid my claims without issue.
-Staff were always courteous and friendly.
+Staff was always courteous and friendly.
 It was worth the investment to have this insurance.
 If you have any kind of major or minor repairs, you will be glad you purchased this service.Edgar K. via BBB

 I chose CarShield because I thought they would be different.
 I was assured that the plan they sold me would cover all major repairs.
 My car had a manifold issue that was $2,300.
 I would consider that a major repair.
 When the repair shop contacted CarShield, which by the way took hours on the phone, they informed me that it was not covered.via Trustpilot

-After performing in-depth research, we think CarShield is the Most Affordable provider in the extended car warranty industry.
-With over one million contracts sold and one billion paid in claims by administrators, CarShield has a track record that makes the company a worthwhile consideration when shopping for an extended car warranty.
+After performing in-depth research, we believe CarShield is the Most Affordable provider in the extended car warranty industry.
+With over a million contracts sold and $1 billion paid in claims by administrators, CarShield has a track record that makes the company a worthwhile consideration when shopping for an extended car warranty.

-CarShield is the largest vehicle service contract company in the nation and has options for drivers looking for low monthly payments and plans that don’t run out or expire.
-With CarShield, you have the option to have your vehicle covered for as long as you want.
-Contracts renew every month, and your vehicle coverage continues even after expensive repairs.
-CarShield reviews are generally positive and compliment the company’s great customer service.
+CarShield is the largest vehicle service contract company in the nation and has options for drivers looking for low monthly payments and plans that don’t expire.
+CarShield contracts renew every month, and your vehicle coverage continues even after expensive repairs.
+Many CarShield reviews compliment the company’s great customer service.

-We recommend getting a quote from CarShield to see if it’s a good option for you.
-In our experience, the customer service representatives are friendly and will get you a reasonably priced quote.
+We recommend getting a quote from CarShield to see if the extended warranty company is a good option for you.
+From our experience, the customer service representatives are friendly and will quickly provide you a reasonably priced quote.
 You can also generate a free quote online.